knice/inquiry.ucsc.edu/source/_articles/2015-16/books.md

 ## Jazz Fusion

 <figure>
-{% img 2015/cover-watts-porter.jpg magick:resize:180 alt:"New Orleans Suite" %}
+{% asset 2015/cover-watts-porter.jpg @magick:resize=180 alt:"New Orleans Suite" %}
 </figure>

 It's been fourteen years since Eric Porter and Lewis Watts met as new professors at UC Santa Cruz.
 With a mutual passion for jazz history, their collaboration was only a matter of time.
 Involving New Orleans, the birthplace of jazz, was inevitable.